r1cc4rdo/sudoku/README.md

 The answer is again, sadly, "no".

 One easy way to convince oneself is to open the [Everest board on SudokuWiki.com solver][12].
 There, you can click repeatedly on the "Take step" button, which applies a large collection of advanced strategies to the board and still ultimately fail to recover the solution.

 ## Is search/backtracking necessary?

- that it is what most advanced strategies concentrate on

-advanced strategies focus on creating chains of

-All the advanced strategies for solving very hard sudokus are based on graph-coloring and hypothesis testing.
-X-Wing, Swordfish, X-Y-Wing and extensions all look for either an even or odd number of chained conjugate pairs (pairs of cells that, for a candidate number, mutually exclude each other).
-In the even case, rules search for candidates that are eliminated by either allocation of the chain.
+All the [advanced strategies][7] such as X-Wing, Swordfish, X-Y-Wing and extensions all look for either an even or odd number of chained conjugate pairs (pairs of cells that, for a candidate number, mutually exclude each other).
+In the even case, these rules search for candidates that are eliminated by either alternate allocation of values on the chain.
 In the odd case, one allocation causes an inconsistency and can be eliminated.

-I see all these rules as instances of graph coloring / search / hypothesis testing -- no more clever than brute forcing through all possible combinations.
-Since there exists sudokus that cannot be solved without resorting to enumeration, and that require an elephantine or artificial memory to keep track of temporary allocation, I feel no remorse in implementing a search strategy into a solver.
-My reason, contrary to [4], is not that search avoids implementing a plethora of rules; on the contrary, after generalizing all rules I came across, this one rule and search are the only two distinct ones standing.

-Old:

-Note: twin, triples and propagate out are instances of a more general rule we'll call divide_and_conquer.
-If you can divide a group in two sets of m and n elements (n + m == 9) and the subset of size n only contains instances of n distinct values, then you can remove those values from the elements of m.
-This subsumes propagate out because a single element containing a value is then erases than element from the groups it belongs.

-After you divide into two group, the elimination step applies to every group all cells belong to.
+All these strategies consider two or more alternate allocation of values and analyze the state of the board in either case.
+They are _search and backtracking_ strategies in disguise, no more clever than brute forcing through all possible combinations.

+Since all the strategies based on conjugated tuples are equivalent to _search and backtracking_, the latter is the second and final strategy required for solving any sudoku board.
+You can find the relevant code in [solver_w_search.py][11] and a self-contained implementation in a single file in [sudoku.py][1].

+[Peter Norvig's implementation][14] justifies the introduction of search to avoid the tedious exercise of implementing dozens of rules.
+Turns out adding it is a necessary evil if we are to solve any possible sudoku instance.

+Ultimately the question "can every sudoku instance be solved logically?" is debatable.
+On one hand, there exist sudoku boards that human-applicable rules cannot crack.
+On the other, the _search and backtracking_ strategy often considered inelegant is an instance of [proof by contradiction][17], which is indeed part of the logic arsenal.

+Refer to Wikipedia to read more about [the mathematics of sudoku][15] and the availble [solving algorithms][16].

 [1]: https://github.com/r1cc4rdo/sudoku/blob/master/sudoku.py  "Self-contained solver"
 [2]: https://github.com/r1cc4rdo/sudoku/blob/master/sudoku/board_plot.py "Graphical sudoku plot"
 [3]: https://github.com/r1cc4rdo/sudoku/blob/master/sudoku/solver_wo_search.py "Basic solver w/o search"
 [4]: http://lmgtfy.com/?q=hardest+sudoku "Search for \"hardest sudoku\" on Google"
 [5]: https://www.telegraph.co.uk/news/science/science-news/9359579/Worlds-hardest-sudoku-can-you-crack-it.html "Everest board from Arto Inkala"
 [6]: http://www.sudokudragon.com/sudokustrategy.htm "sudokuDragon.com basic strategies"
 [7]: http://www.sudokudragon.com/advancedstrategy.htm "sudokuDragon.com advanced strategies"
 [8]: https://www.kristanix.com/sudokuepic/sudoku-solving-techniques.php "kristanix.com solving techniques"
 [9]: http://www.sudokuwiki.org/Strategy_Families "sudokuWiki strategy families"
 [10]: http://www.sudokuwiki.org/Hidden_Candidates "Hidden candidates strategy"
 [11]: https://github.com/r1cc4rdo/sudoku/blob/master/sudoku/solver_w_search.py "Solver with single rule and search"
 [12]: http://www.sudokuwiki.org/sudoku.htm?bd=800000000003600000070090200050007000000045700000100030001000068008500010090000400 "Everest board in SudokuWiki's solver"
 [13]: https://github.com/r1cc4rdo/sudoku/blob/master/sudoku.ipynb "Sudoku solver notebook"

-[]: http://norvig.com/sudoku.html "Peter Norvig's sudoku solver"
+[14]: http://norvig.com/sudoku.html "Peter Norvig's sudoku solver"

-[] https://en.wikipedia.org/wiki/Mathematics_of_Sudoku "Wikipedia: Mathematics of Sudoku"
+[15] https://en.wikipedia.org/wiki/Mathematics_of_Sudoku "Wikipedia: Mathematics of Sudoku"
-[] https://en.wikipedia.org/wiki/Sudoku_solving_algorithms "Wikipedia: Sudoku solving algorithms"
+[16] https://en.wikipedia.org/wiki/Sudoku_solving_algorithms "Wikipedia: Sudoku solving algorithms"
+[17] https://en.wikipedia.org/wiki/Proof_by_contradiction "Wikipedia: proof by contradiction"